phase2/particle/README.md

 # Quickstart

+NAMETBD can be run from anywhere to work with Pattern Lab.
+It also provides a theme to a Drupal website.

+## Quickstart anywhere

 1. [Download the latest release](https://github.com/phase2/pattern-lab-starter/releases)
 1. Extract anywhere (i.e. this readme should be at `any/where/NAMETBD/README.md`)
 1. Within the extracted folder run: